TheMachine02/Virtual3D/README.md

 # Notes

-This is version alpha 0.9 - lot of thing missing, may be broken too.
+This is version 1.0a - lot of thing missing, may be broken too.
 Don't hesitate to open issues.